dsnezhkov/zombieant/README.md

 # Zombie Ant Farm: A Kit For Playing Hide and Seek with Linux EDRs.

+### Why?
 Because monolithic offensive tools are never enough and building your own offensive strategies and tools is fun.

+### What?
 - Offensive Preloading Primitives and Building Blocks.
 - Distributed Payload Warehousing and Delivery Service.
 - In-Memory Payload Delivery Assistant.